lechnerc77/azd-compatibility-azure-function/README.md

 }
 ```

-That's cool and gives me a cleaner setup.
+That's cool and gives me a leaner setup.

-The definition of the secret is still not part of the `core` modules delivered by Microsoft, so i sticked to my existing one from the prior setup.
+The definition of the secret is not (yet) part of the `core` modules delivered by Microsoft, so I sticked to my existing custom module from the prior setup.
 To be consistent I aligned the parameters with the one of the `core` modules, so the new `keyvault-blobaccess-secret.bicep` looks like:

 ```yaml
 param name string